Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

 Notice that $D[i-1][j-1]$ is the cost of optimally clustering $x_1,...,x_{j-1}$ into $i-1$ clusters and $CC(j,m)$ is the cost of clustering $x_j,...,x_m$ into one cluster.
 This makes $x_j$ the first point in the last and rightmost cluster.
 Let $T[i][m]$ be the argument that minimizes \eqref{equ:rec_cost}

 It is possible there exists multiple $j$ obtaining same minimal value for \eqref{equ:rec_cost}.
-To make the optimal clustering $\optC^{(m)}$ unique, such ties are broken in favour of smaller $j$.
+To make the optimal clustering unique, such ties are broken in favour of smaller $j$.

 Notice $x_{T[i][m]}$ is the first point in the rightmost cluster of the optimal clustering.
-Thus, given $T$ one can find the optimal solution by standard backtracking:
+Thus, given $T$ one can find the optimal solution by standard backtracking.

-Here $\optX_i$ is the $i$'th cluster in the optimal clustering.
 One can naively compute each entry of $D$ and $T$ using \eqref{equ:rec_cost} and \eqref{equ:rec_argmin}.
 This takes $O(n)$ time for each cell, thus $D$ and $T$ can be computed in $O(kn^2)$ time using $O(kn)$ space.
 This is exactly what is described in \cite{wang2011ckmeans}.
+This dynamic programming recursion is also presented in \cite{Wu_quant}.